Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Existence and Uniqueness of solutions of the synchronized mean-field solution

 Let us now deal with the deterministic interaction terms $\tilde{B}_t$ and $C_t$.
 We have:

 hence easily conclude that

 and similarly

-Eventually, the terms $E_t$ and $F_t$ use Burkholder-David-Gundy (BDG) inequality in place of Cauchy-Schwarz' together with similar arguments as used for $\tilde{B}_t$ and $C_t$.
-Using the cylindrical nature of the Brownian motions $(B_t(r,r'))$, BDG inequality yields, for the term $E_t$ (and similarly for the term $F_t$):
+Eventually, the terms $E_t$ and $F_t$ are treated using Burkholder-David-Gundy (BDG) inequality instead of Cauchy-Schwarz' together with similar arguments as used for $\tilde{B}_t$ and $C_t$.
+Using the cylindrical nature of the Brownian motions $(B_t)$, BDG inequality yields, for the term $E_t$ (and similarly for the term $F_t$):

 for $\Theta_t$ equal to $E_t$ or $F_t$.
-Putting all these evaluations together, we get:
+Putting all these estimates together, we get:

 Moreover, since $ X^{k+1}_t \equiv X^{k}_t$ for $t\in [-\tau, 0]$ by definition, we have, noting